12 Awesome Things To Do In Lyon With Kids

 Both train stations also offer bus service.
 Buses are a cheap way of getting from Paris to Lyon, as well as other parts of France.
 However, we didn’t have much luck with buses while we were in France.
 One of our bus rides left us stranded for over seven hours on the side of a highway!

 You can also opt to drive into Lyon.
 From Paris to Lyon, the drive will take about four or five hours.
 However, we found driving in Lyon to be incredibly stressful.
 The streets, especially in Vieux Lyon, are not set up in a grid, and many of them are one way streets.
 If you miss a turn, it may take you twenty minutes just to get back on track!
-Consider yourself warned.
+It's helpful to research some tips for driving in France before attempting to drive in Lyon.

 We spent three weeks in Lyon, two of those weeks were spent housesitting, while the last week was spent visiting with our friends.
 As advocates of slow travel, we felt like this was the perfect amount of time to really get a feel for Lyon.